Brian Glanville: Career

-From the mid-1960s to the 1980s, Glanville organised and ran his own successful (largely) amateur football team, Chelsea Casuals, which, depending on the quality of the opposition, comprised a motley collection of actors, artists, radio, TV and newspaper journalists, university graduates and undergraduates (mainly drawn from the LSE), friends (occasionally professional soccer players and from other sports including cricket.
+From the mid-1960s to the 1980s, Glanville organised and ran his own successful (largely) amateur football team, Chelsea Casuals, which, depending on the quality of the opposition, comprised a motley collection of actors, artists, radio, TV and newspaper journalists, university graduates and undergraduates (mainly drawn from the LSE), friends (occasionally professional soccer players and from other sports including cricket).
 Anecdotes in his book of short stories The King of Hackney Marshes (1965) drew heavily on experiences gained not only from games on the Hackney Marshes but also at Wormwood Scrubs playing fields, the Chelsea Hospital ground and elsewhere.

-Glanville is a lifelong supporter of Arsenal F.C.
-He is noted for taking a critical view of many issues, often in contrast to the typical British sportswriter.
-Since its formation, he has criticised the Premier League as the "Greed is Good League" and FIFA president Sepp Blatter is referred to as "Sepp (50 ideas a day, 51 bad) Blatter".
+Glanville was a lifelong supporter of Arsenal F.C.
+He was noted for taking a critical view of many issues, often in contrast to the typical British sportswriter.
+Since its formation, he criticised the Premier League as the "Greed is Good League" and FIFA president Sepp Blatter is referred to as "Sepp (50 ideas a day, 51 bad) Blatter".
 Glanville said: "The World Cup has become worse and worse over the years—it is bloated.
 Whatever Sepp Blatter thinks he knows is only secondary to the money he wants to make."
-He has also said there are "far too many foreigners in the Premier League" and he criticised the spending of clubs like Manchester City and Chelsea as "repugnant".
+He also said there are "far too many foreigners in the Premier League" and he criticised the spending of clubs like Manchester City and Chelsea as "repugnant".

 After covering England for many years, Glanville developed relationships with a few of the managers.
 He stated that Alf Ramsey could be "very spiky, but in the final analysis I didn't get on badly with him and he gave people access."
-Glanville also mentioned how he thought Bobby Robson was "grotesquely overrated", that he was "a very inadequate manager and he failed so badly in Europe" (a reference to the failure to qualify for UEFA Euro 1984 and England's group stage exit from UEFA Euro 1988), and that nearly reaching the 1990 World Cup final was "down to luck more than judgement."
-However, he was effusive in his praise of Paul Gascoigne in the latter, saying he had displayed "a flair, a superlative technique, a tactical sophistication, seldom matched by an England player since the war."
+Glanville also mentioned how he thought Bobby Robson was "grotesquely overrated", that he was "a very inadequate manager and he failed so badly in Europe" (a reference to the failure to qualify for UEFA Euro 1984 and England's group stage exit from UEFA Euro 1988), and that nearly reaching the 1990 World Cup final was "down to luck more than judgement".
+However, he was effusive in his praise of Paul Gascoigne in the latter, saying he had displayed "a flair, a superlative technique, a tactical sophistication, seldom matched by an England player since the war".

+Personal life and death

+Glanville married Pamela (de Boer, nee Manasse) in 1959.
+They had two sons and two daughters.
+His wife died in 2016.

+Glanville suffered from tuberculosis in his early career, and stayed in a nursing home for seven months.
+He had a quadruple bypass operation after suffering a heart attack in 2009.
+Glanville died on 16 May 2025, at the age of 93.